Welcome to my blog! I also encourage you to visit me on Twitter @kathysretiremnt.

 I spent my career working in banking and real estate, both commercial and residential, local and national.
 Martin and I retired at the end of 2012.
 As we retired, I started a journey of rediscovery of who I am without my career.

-As writing became my passion I realized I didn’t have time for farming.
-I still garden, but gave up growing vegetables 365 days a year (yes, we can do that in South Carolina) and removed the fruit trees, which take tremendous care to produce fruit without critters.
+As writing became my passion I realized I didn’t have time for farming, which was part of my original retirement plan.
+I still garden, but gave up growing vegetables 365 days a year (yes, we can do that in South Carolina) and removed the fruit trees, which take tremendous care to produce fruit without extra protein.

-Martin and I have two daughters, six grandchildren, one great-grandchild and six cats.
-Yes, six cats, rescued cats, some inside, some outside, some both.
+Martin and I have two daughters, six grandchildren, one great-grandchild and seven cats.
+Yes, seven cats, rescued cats, some inside, some outside, some both.

 Besides all of the above, I’m an accomplished cook still growing herbs, a few vegetables and the fruits that are easy to grow in SC; bush whacker — of beetle infested pines and sawtooth vines on my property; artist (retirement discovery) — drawing in graphite, colored pencil and pen & ink and painting in watercolor; knitter (another retirement discovery); hiker of the nearby Blue Ridge Mountains; student at Furman University’s Osher Lifelong Learning Institute (never stop learning); and sometime guest speaker.

 Welcome to my blog.
 Visit often.
 I encourage comments, questions and your insights.
 We’re all on this journey together.